 "I encourage all legislators, especially those who previously expressed concerns about regulatory oversight, to fully consider the Authority's carefully developed recommendations as they move through the legislative process," said Hassan, according to the Union Leader.

 Attorney General Joe Foster was the only committee member to oppose the bill.
 From the first committee meeting Foster has argued that the committee's purpose was to write regulations, not authorize a casino.

 Foster also argued against the inclusion of slots.

 "We're going from the little league to the big leagues in terms of the dollar costs of problem gamblers," said Foster, according to the Union Leader.
 "I remain concerned . . . about the social cost of bringing casino gambling into the state."

 Do you agree with the committee that wrote this newest casino bill?
 CLICK HERE to post your thoughts on our site.

-CLICK HERE to learn more about Obamacare in New Hampshire.
+CLICK HERE to learn more about the pros and cons of expanded gambling.